-Virtual Success: The Qualities of a Good Leader
+The Qualities of a Good Leader in a Virtual Environment

-Virtual Success: The Qualities of a Good Leader
+The Qualities of a Good Leader in a Virtual Environment

 Leadership is never an easy path.
 When you throw a virtual environment into the mix, there are even more challenges.